sdiwana/frontend-nanodegree-mobile-portfolio/README.md

 - Tried installing GULP and ran out of memory, did not try Crunch after that!
 - Thought of base64, but read it increases the image and html size, need to do more research, http://stackoverflow.com/questions/5258057/should-i-embed-images-as-data-base64-in-css-or-html, and checkout out the: http://www.base64-image.de/step-2.php
-- Didn't quite understand how to convert google font to base64 Optimal, since I am not uploading the font.
+- Didn't quite understand how to convert google font to base64 Optimal, since I do not have the font to upload.
+Could do more research.
 Instead, inlined the 'cyrillic-ext' of http://fonts.googleapis.com/css?family=Open+Sans:400,700 link.
 Looked at http://www.fontsquirrel.com/tools/webfont-generator